Greg Lindberg: Criminal proceedings

-On September 2, 2020 Lindberg's attorney filed for an appeal in the U.S. Court of Appeals for the Fourth Circuit.
-On June 29, 2022 the court overturned his conviction, ruling that the jury instructions supplied by the judge in the original proceedings poorly described what constituted an "official act" and stating that a new trial should be held.
-He was released from prison on July 15.
-A retrial is scheduled to begin in March 2023.
+On September 2, 2020, Lindberg's attorney filed for an appeal in the U.S. Court of Appeals for the Fourth Circuit.
+On June 29, 2022, the court overturned his conviction, ruling that the jury instructions supplied by the judge in the original proceedings poorly described what constituted an "official act" and stating that a new trial should be held.
+He was released from prison on July 15 and moved to Tampa, Florida.
+A retrial was scheduled to begin in November 2023 but was delayed until May 2024.
+He was convicted of the same charges on May 15, 2024.

+In August 2022, the U.S. Securities and Exchange Commission filed a civil complaint against Lindberg, a business associate, and their investment advisory company, accusing them of taking over $75 million from their clients through undisclosed transactions.
+In February 2023, Lindberg was indicted by a federal grand jury on 13 counts related to an alleged conspiracy to steal millions of dollars from his own companies.
+On November 12, 2024, he pled guilty to one count of conspiracy to commit offenses against the United States including wire fraud, investment adviser fraud, and crimes in connection with an insurance business, and one count of conspiracy to launder money.

+Self-help and health projects

+Following his initial incarceration and release, Lindberg released a memoir, 633 Days Inside, in which he wrote about personal resilience.
+Thereafter he began promoting self-help and dieting techniques.

 Personal life

 In 2013 Lindberg claimed to maintain a net worth of $340 million.
 Following his increased activity in the insurance industry in 2014, Lindberg began spending significantly more money on his private life than he had previously done.
 He purchased homes in Idaho and the Florida Keys, as well as making the largest-ever purchase for a private home in Raleigh, North Carolina.
 He also acquired a yacht and a private jet.
 In late 2017 a spokesperson stated that his net worth was $1.7 billion.
 Following his indictment, the home he purchased in Raleigh was put up for sale.
 In July 2020 he released a letter written by the Berkeley Research Group which declared his personal net worth to be "between $860 million and $1.46 billion".

 Lindberg married Tisha and had three children with her.
 They later became estranged, separating in 2017.
 As of 2019, the two were seeking divorce.
 Following the couple's separation, Lindberg began dating other women.
 He hired dozens of private investigators to observe and track the women; some women were followed at all times.
 Lindberg maintained that this was only done to ensure that the women were not living unhealthy or destructive lifestyles—such as taking narcotics—and told the operatives he hired that the women had consented to surveillance.
 Reports from the private investigators obtained by The Wall Street Journal indicated that Lindberg was particularly interested in the interactions the women had with other men.
 Some of the operatives were also doubtful that the women had consented to surveillance.